-Frank Flanagan is a former Navy JAG officer, with more than 20 years of legal experience.
-Mr. Flanagan has a firm understanding of the unique procedures for securing a security clearance based on the specific branch of government.
-He will apply his decades of experience and industry knowledge to help you apply for a security clearance, or to challenge a revoked or denied security clearance.
+Attorney Frank Flanagan is a former Navy JAG officer, with more than 30 years of legal experience.
+Attorney Flanagan has a firm understanding of the unique procedures for obtaining a security clearance based on the specific branch of government.
+He will apply his decades of experience and industry knowledge to help you apply for a security clearance or to challenge a revoked or denied security clearance.
 Contact us today to schedule a free initial consultation with a highly skilled military law attorney in Newport, Rhode Island.

 Handling Denied or Revoked Security Clearances in Rhode Island

 Security clearances can be denied or revoked based on criminal charges, psychological concerns and financial allegations.
-Military law attorney Flanagan has extensive experience advocating for individuals with revoked or denied security clearances based on a variety of accusations, including:
+Military law Attorney Frank Flanagan has extensive experience advocating for individuals with revoked or denied security clearances based on a variety of accusations, including:

 - Significant debt concerns